dogweather/forkful/content/en/typescript/data-formats-and-serialization/working-with-json.md

   \ data to and from a usable format in TypeScript.
 Programmers do this to manipulate,\u2026"
 lastmod: '2024-03-13T22:44:59.877551-06:00'
 model: gpt-4-0125-preview
-summary: "Working with JSON (JavaScript Object Notation) involves parsing JSON data\
-  \ to and from a usable format in TypeScript.
-Programmers do this to manipulate,\u2026"
+summary: Working with JSON (JavaScript Object Notation) involves parsing JSON data to and from a usable format in TypeScript.
 title: Working with JSON
 weight: 38
 ---